FuelLabs/sway/docs/src/introduction/overview.md

 `fn counter() -> u64;` - We're introducing the functionality to to increment the counter and denoting the function's return value.

-### Implent ABI
+### Implement ABI
-Here is where you will write the implementation of the functions defined in your ABI.
+Below your ABI definition, you will write the implementation of the functions defined in your ABI.

 ```sway
 impl Counter for Contract {